-UKAHPP accreditation as a counsellor entitles you to (optional) registration by the Psychotherapeutic Counselling and Inter-subjective Psychotherapy College (PCIPC) of the UK Council for Psychotherapy, when all training criteria are met.
+UKAHPP accreditation as a Psychotherapeutic Counsellor entitles you to (optional) registration by the Psychotherapeutic Counselling and Inter-subjective Psychotherapy College (PCIPC) of the UK Council for Psychotherapy, when all training criteria are met.
 UKCP defines psychotherapeutic counselling as distinguished from other forms of counselling by its emphasis on the creation of an in-depth therapeutic relationship, wherein the client is viewed holistically - body, mind and soul - and the main focus is on the client's personal development in the context of his/her life situation.
-A counsellor appropriate for accreditation and registration is a professional capable of working with people over varying periods of time and knowing when and where to refer cases that go beyond their training, capabilities or facilities.
+A Psychotherapeutic Counsellor appropriate for accreditation and registration is a professional capable of working with people over varying periods of time and knowing when and where to refer cases that go beyond their training, capabilities or facilities.

 Summary of Criteria

 450 hours of formal and/or accredited training; substantial written work completed during training; several training courses may be combined - (see para A1).
 Supervision: at least 450 supervised client hours which includes 100 client hours at a ratio of 1 hour to 6 client hours; minimum of 1.5 hours supervision per month at all times (see para A2.)

 B. Experience/Training Route:

 Practice: training+experience with a minimum of 10 years post-qualifying practice

 CPD: continuing professional development activities in the previous 5 years with 30 hours CPD per year

 A or B. Both Routes

 Personal qualities and humanistic practice - (see para 6 below).